Sure is quiet out there.

-Now that your website and content are optimized to not only catch, but direct traffic down the appropriate paths, it’s time to open the faucet!
+Now that your website and content are optimized to not only catch but direct traffic down the appropriate paths, it’s time to open the faucet!

 16. Build Up Your Social Media Profiles

-Build your author brand by filling out your profiles to the fullest extent, linking back to your website, staying consistent with brand colours and photos, and sharing content that your readership will find valuable.
+Build your author brand by filling out your profiles to the fullest extent, linking back to your website, staying consistent with brand colors and photos, and sharing content that your readership will find valuable.

 Choose a careful combination of platforms where your potential audience is active AND that you actually enjoy using.
 It will take time to build up a network, so don’t choose a platform you find frustrating or painful to interact on.

 Start following industry influencers, connectors, and followers of those writers and bloggers who have the audience you seek.
 Share other people’s content (they’ll notice), share your own content, and start or encourage interesting conversations that go deeper into your topic or genre.